 Only 2% of the 50 Vitamin D treated patients went to ICU as opposed to 50% of 26 patients who did not get Vitamin D!

 Now, I really must commend the authors for their cleverness.
-The clinical trial started by dosing COVID-19 patients with HCQ, but then that chloroquine cargo cult ship has sailed, or rather ran aground (its unhinged captain Didier Raoult crying sabotage as Marseille went from HCQ religion hotspot to COVID-19 hotspot).
-Hence the clever Cordoba investigators quickly switched to a new magic drug, Vitamin D. The journal they chose is not really specialising on clinical trials (aside of reviews), but it does specialise on Vitamin D research.
+The clinical trial started by dosing all COVID-19 patients with HCQ, but then that chloroquine cargo cult ship has sailed, or rather ran aground (its unhinged captain Didier Raoult crying sabotage as Marseille went from HCQ religion hotspot to COVID-19 hotspot).
+Hence the clever Cordoba investigators quickly switched to a new magic drug, Vitamin D, on top of HCQ!
+The journal they chose is not really specialising on clinical trials (aside of reviews), but it does specialise on Vitamin D research.
 Which was good enough to find the right reviewers.
 Who agreed with the authors that the many COVID-19 deaths Spain has experienced are due to Spaniards not getting enough sun in the winter.

 Update 17.11.2020.
 The Castillo et al paper seems to be extremely authoritative, maybe because not many bothered to read it properly, but here is a nice takedown by DW Science.
 It quotes Martin Smollich, pharmacology professor at University of Lübeck in Germany, who noticed that the placebo control arm of the clinical trial included 19% of diabetics and 57% of hypertension sufferers, who are the highest COVID-19 risk group.
 The Vitamin D arm, where the survival rates were so much higher, happened to have merely 6% of diabetics and 24% of hypertension patients.
 But it passed peer review, so how dares Smollich to criticise it now!